 Use of connected networks, including ResNet, UWSysNet, Incommon, eduroam, Internet, and Internet2 must be consistent with the rules and acceptable use policies established for those networks by their providers.
 ResNet may not be used to provide Internet to anyone outside of the university community for any purpose.
-The providing of DHCP, BOOTP, DNS and WINS network services from user computers is prohibited.
+The providing of DHCP, BOOTP, DNS, WINS or any other infrastructure network services from user computers is prohibited.
 Any user who attempts to circumvent or defeat firewalls or any other mechanism put in place by the university to manage the network may be subject to immediate termination of service and possible disciplinary action.

 ResNet network services and wiring may not be modified or extended by users for any purpose.
 This applies to all network wiring, hardware, and data jacks.
 Tampering with wireless access points and their wiring inside the residence hall rooms or common areas is strictly forbidden.
 Anyone disconnecting an access point in their room will receive one warning before being referred to the Office of Student Rights and Responsibilities for judicial action.
 Wireless services are a common resource and tampering with an access point in your room degrades the valuable resource for students around you impacting the ability to learn.

 Actual costs, including labor, to repair physical damage to the hardware in the room or apartment (including wiring, data jack, conduit or box, wireless access points and/or mounting hardware) will be assessed to the resident.
 Actual costs may be up to $1,000 per incident and may be applied directly to your university financial statement.

 Users shall abide by all applicable copyright laws and licenses.
 The university network may only be used for legal purposes and to access only those systems, software and data which the user is authorized to use.
 Sharing access to copyrighted software or other copyrighted materials (including MP3 files from copyrighted music media and digitized video from copyrighted motion pictures, etc.) is prohibited unless specifically authorized by the copyright holder.

 Devices that "magically work together" on the network are inherently insecure and residents should take caution in using televisions, tablets and other without further securing their devices.
 Default passwords and usernames should be immediately changed on any device that connects to the network.
 All network-shared devices, drives and directories should be password protected to limit access to those who the user authorizes.
 If your devices can "magically" talk with each other, so can other people’s devices and you need to make sure to update passwords or their equivalent on them to prevent that from happening.

 Any unauthorized attempt to access another device, to disable or to interfere with operations on a device, computer or network whether on or off of campus is prohibited.
 Any reports received by the university administration of unauthorized attempts to access other devices may result in the immediate disconnection of the suspected network privileges until the matter has been resolved.
 Some examples of unauthorized attempts to access are password cracking programs, port scanning any device that is not owned by the person doing the scanning, and gaining access or attempting to gain access to another device without the owners' permission.

 Use of ResNet implies user's consent for DoTS administration or its agents to monitor activities/traffic via the user's data connection for the purpose of determining compliance with this agreement.